neutron-org/log/README.md

 Basically, the logger is configured with the [zap.NewProductionLogger](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/config.go#L115) with modified logs timestamps as RFC3339-formatted string with nanosecond precision.

 For the default logger configuration the logging level is set using an env variable `LOGGER_LEVEL`.
-According to the [zap.Logger docs](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/level.go#L28), the expected `LOGGER_LEVEL` values are (the `dpanic`/`DPANIC` level is omitted, higher levels are more important):
+According to the [zap.Logger docs](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/level.go#L28), the expected `LOGGER_LEVEL` values are (higher levels are more important):
 - `debug` or `DEBUG` — typically voluminous logs that are usually disabled in production;
 - `info` or `INFO` — the default logging priority;
 - `warn` or `WARN` — logs that are more important than Info, but don't need individual human review;
 - `error` or `ERROR` — high-priority logs.
 If an application is running smoothly, it shouldn't generate any error-level logs;
+- `dpanic` or `DPANIC` — logs a message, then panics.
+Works only if logger's development field set to true;
 - `panic` or `PANIC` — logs a message, then panics;
 - `fatal` or `FATAL` — logs a message, then calls os.Exit(1).

-Although the default cfg is made for logger instantiation and usage simplicity, a user can still configure the logger the way the [zap.Config](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/config.go#L45) allows it by assigning a path to a config file to the `LOGGER_CFG_PATH` env variable.
-Supported extensions for the config file are `.json`, `.yml` and `.yaml`.
-Configuration made by the config file overwrites the `LOGGER_LEVEL` and should contain comprehensive configuration (this is why the example file below is so detailed although it doesn't contain all the configurable fields).
+Although the default cfg is introduced for logger instantiation and usage simplicity, a user can still configure the logger the way the [zap.Config](https://github.com/uber-go/zap/blob/d6ce3b9b283401bc6cf975de6ac3e5ed5aec5341/config.go#L45) allows it via _setting_ env variables.
+If no value is set to an env variable, the production logger config value is used by default.
+See the [env configuration example](#configuration-via-env-variables) for details.

+Reminder: a _set_ env variable is a variable of any value stored in the system, even an empty one.
+So, e.g. `export LOGGER_ENCODERCONFIG_TIMEKEY=` will not apply a default value to the logger, but will result in the timestamp key absence.
+To set a default value, use `unset LOGGER_ENCODERCONFIG_TIMEKEY`.
+This is true for all config parameters.

 ## Examples